 White Water Writers was initially grant funded from several sources but is now commercially viable.
 Our facilitators visit schools and lead groups of 10 students through the process of creating a novel.
 The students start planning their novel on Monday morning and it is uploaded to Amazon on Friday night.
 The novel writing process is entirely student led - no adult touches a computer key throughout.
 Over 70 novels have been produced to date and our research with Keele University and Kings College London, shows statistically significant increases in student confidence and locus of control.
 Students have also demonstrated improvements in their planning skills, use of computers and team work.

-The Open Voice Factory is a software project that enables those with severe speech impediments to communicate more freely.
-The Open Voice Factory provides free speech aid software by converting communication boards into communication devices.
-In 2015, it was awarded the Nesta Open Technology Prize as well as being named in Nominet’s Top 100 Tech4good projects.

 Tell us about your project.
 How will your idea help young people living in the North East to engage in social action?
 This question will be assessed by our youth advisory panel. – 500 words